 Some of the leading manufacturers in the platinum jewellery market are Harry Winston, Société Cartier, Van Cleef & Arpels, Buccellati Holding Italia, Tiffany & Co., Graff, Bulgari S.p.A, Piaget, Chopard, and Mikimoto America among others.

 Platinum alloys are found in concentrated sands and river banks known as placer deposits.
 Most of these placer deposits are found in Russia.

-In the 19th century, platinum alloys from Ural mountains were heavily mined.
-In the past few years, significant amounts of platinum deposits have been mined from two regions in Russia: the Kondyor mine in Khabarovsk region and the Koryak mine in Kamchatka which produced 185,000 oz of platinum in 2005.
+In the 19th century, platinum alloys from the Ural mountains were heavily mined.
+In the past few years, significant amounts of platinum deposits have been mined from two regions in Russia: the Kondyor mine in the Khabarovsk region and the Koryak mine in Kamchatka which produced 185,000 oz of platinum in 2005.

 Mining has been done to 900m below the surface but the bottom of the ore deposit is not yet touched.
 A rough geological estimate suggests that almost 1,000 to 6,200 metric tons of PGMs are present at the very bottom.